 Proposal to list Interventional Radiology products

-PHARMAC is seeking feedback on a proposal to list ranges of Interventional Radiology Products in Part III of Section H of the Pharmaceutical Schedule from 1 July 2018 through a provisional agreement with Abbott NZ Limited (“Abbott”) and a proposed amendment to the Agreement with Defries Industries New Zealand (“Defries”).
+PHARMAC is seeking feedback on a proposal to list a range of Interventional Radiology Products in Part III of Section H of the Pharmaceutical Schedule from 1 May 2018 through a provisional agreement with Culpan Distributors Ltd (“Culpan”).

 What would the effect be?

-From 1 July 2018, Abbott’s and Defries’ ranges of interventional radiology products would fall under proposed national agreements that all DHBs may purchase under.
-The agreements provide national consistency for these devices as the price and terms & conditions stated in the agreements would apply to all DHB purchases from the date of listing on the Pharmaceutical Schedule.
+From 1 May 2018, Culpan’s range of interventional radiology products would fall under a proposed national agreement (“Agreement”) that all DHBs may purchase under.
+The Agreement provides national consistency for these devices as the Price and Terms & Conditions stated in the Agreement apply to all DHB purchases from the date of listing on the Pharmaceutical Schedule.

-The agreements would not be for sole supply, with DHBs continuing to be able to purchase other suppliers’ brands of interventional radiology products.
+The Agreement would not be for sole supply, with DHBs continuing to be able to purchase other suppliers’ brands of interventional radiology products.

-PHARMAC estimates that the Abbott agreement would offer national savings to DHBs of $13,000 per annum, based on current usage.
+PHARMAC estimates that the Culpan agreement would offer national savings to DHBs of $51,000 per annum, based on current usage.